Joe-Collins-1986/minesweeper/README.md

    ## Languages Used

-   - HTML
+   - HTML (not in scope but used to a minor extent)
-   - CSS
+   - CSS (not in scope but used to a minor extent)
-   - JavaScript
+   - Python

    ## Frameworks, Libraries and Programs Used